Which city is cheaper, Norfolk or Columbus?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Columbus is around the same temperature as Norfolk in the summer.
-The temperature in Columbus is usually 77°F (25°C) in July, and Norfolk stays around 79°F (26°C).
+The daily temperature in Columbus averages around 77°F (25°C) in July, and Norfolk fluctuates around 79°F (26°C).

 In Norfolk, it's very sunny this time of the year.
 It's quite sunny in Columbus.
 In the summer, Columbus often gets less sunshine than Norfolk.
 Columbus gets 254 hours of sunny skies this time of year, while Norfolk receives 279 hours of full sun.